-To register machines; log onto https://my.mcconnel.com and select 'Machine Registration' which can be found in the 'Warranty' section of the site.
-Confirm to the customer that the machine has been registered by completing the verification form below.
+To register machines go to the McConnel Limited web site at www.mcconnel.com, log onto 'Dealer Inside' and select the 'Machine Registration button' which can be found in the Service Section of the site.
+Confirm to the customer that the machine has been registered in the section below.